-Within the last few years, Bing has continued gaining traction, comfortably holding the second position of the search engine market, behind its leader, Google.
-Ensuring your website is optimized is the safest way to ensure your site can be found by your users, no matter what search engine they’re using.
+Within the last few years, Bing has continued gaining traction, comfortably holding the second position in the search engine market, behind its leader, Google.
+Ensuring your website is optimized is the safest way to ensure your site can be found by your potential customers, no matter what search engine they’re using.

-While Bing and Google share many of the same SEO and ranking signals, there are a few key differences you should be aware of.
+While Bing and Google share many of the same SEO and ranking factors, there are a few key differences you should be aware of.
 Keep reading to find out what they are.

-Keywords are essential to any solid SEO strategy.
+Keywords are essential to any solid organic search strategy for your text-based content.
 But, you should know that there are a few differences between how Google and Bing understand keywords.

 Google employs what is known as semantic search to improve the accuracy of understanding a searcher’s intent.
 This has given Google the ability to not only examine keywords but also understand keyword context.

 When optimizing your site for Google, ensuring each article or page uses exact match keywords won’t make or break your chances of ranking.
-Instead, Google prefers SEOs create comprehensive pages backed by keyword research, this allows SEOs to focus on topical relevance instead of exact match keywords.
-Google can then use its semantic ingenuity to better understand your page and help it rank for an exact match keyword as well as other variants of the keyword.
+Instead, Google prefers SEOs create comprehensive pages backed by relevant keyword research.
+This allows SEOs to focus on topical relevance instead of exact match keywords.
+Google can then use its semantic ingenuity to understand your page better and help it rank for an exact match keyword as well as other variants of the keyword.

-Both Bing and Google value backlinks, but there are a few differences in how the two judge link quality.
+Both Bing and Google value backlinks and consider them a positive signal for domain authority.
+However, there are a few differences in how the platforms judge link quality.

 Bing also values high-quality links, but the way they judge quality is a little different from Google.
 Bing places a lot of emphasis on domain age.
 If you earn links from well-established domains that have existed for quite some time, you’re likely to rank high on Bing.